 Shannon Cross

 Thank you very much.
-I wanted to talk a bit about the relative strength in your guidance and how you're thinking about your backlog and that, obviously, contrasting that with your competitor that reported last week, who had much more conservative or brighter outlook on demand, frankly.
+I wanted to talk a bit about the relative strength in your guidance and how you're thinking about your backlog and that, obviously, contrasting that with your competitor that reported last week, who had much more conservative or dire outlook on demand, frankly.

 So I'm curious, how have you stress tested the backlog?
-I mean what gives you confidence, in coming out and effectively taking up guidance because there's more of a currency hit now.
+I mean what gives you confidence in coming out and effectively taking up guidance because there's more of a currency hit now.
 So just any color you can give us maybe even on a geographic basis or a vertical basis in terms of what you're hearing and seeing?
 Thank you.

 Antonio Neri